A hybrid stochastic configuration interaction-coupled cluster approach for multireference systems: Introduction

 \section{Introduction}

-Generally, \textit{ab initio} wavefunction based electronic structure methods aim to account for the presence of electron correlation effects unaccounted for in a zeroth order wavefunction such as that obtained from a self-consistent field (SCF) approximation.
+Generally, \textit{ab initio} wavefunction based electronic structure methods aim to include electron correlation effects unaccounted for in a zeroth order wavefunction such as that obtained from a self-consistent field (SCF) approximation.
 These effects are commonly split into dynamic and static correlation, with largely distinct physical origins.
 While the former can be successfully treated by coupled cluster (CC) theory, in particular the ever-popular CCSD(T)\cite{Raghavachari1989} approach, the latter induces a strongly multi-configurational wavefunction, which cannot be easily described by the exponential CC \textit{Ansatz}.

-The most commonly used approaches combine different algorithms to solve the static and dynamic correlation problems independently: in complete active-space second-order perturbation theory (CASPT2)\cite{andersson_second-order_1990} a complete active space self-consistent field (CASSCF) calculation aims to capture the static correlation in the system, followed by a many-body perturbation theory (MBPT) calculation to include remaining dynamic correlation.
-Complete active space configuration interaction (CASCI) can be used instead of CASSCF, leading to $n$-electron valence perturbation theory (NEVPT) \cite{angeli_introduction_2001,angeli_n-electron_2001,angeli_n-electron_2002}.
+The most commonly used approaches combine different algorithms to solve the static and dynamic correlation problems independently: a complete active space self-consistent field (CASSCF) calculation aims to capture the static correlation in the system, while a many-body perturbation theory (MBPT) calculation is used to include remaining dynamic correlation.
+Depending on the Hamiltonian partitioning used, this leads to methods like complete active-space second-order perturbation theory (CASPT2)\cite{andersson_second-order_1990} and $n$-electron valence perturbation theory (NEVPT) \cite{angeli_introduction_2001,angeli_n-electron_2001,angeli_n-electron_2002}.